McCarthy and House Republicans slams Capitol riot committee ahead of first hearing

 Comes ahead of the first hearing from the select committee on the Capitol riot featuring two Republicans.

-“But unfortunately, Speaker Pelosi will only pick on people onto the committee that will ask the questions she wants asked,” McCarthy said.
+“Unfortunately, Speaker Pelosi will only pick on people onto the committee that will ask the questions she wants asked,” Mr McCarthy said.
 “That becomes a failed committee and a failed report.”

-Mr McCarthy had previously pulled his choices for the select committee after House Speaker Nancy Pelosi refused to seat Reps Jim Jordan of Ohio and Jim Banks of Indiana, both of whom are vociferous defenders of former president Donald Trump.
+Mr McCarthy had previously pulled his choices for the select committee after Speaker Pelosi refused to seat Reps Jim Jordan of Ohio and Jim Banks of Indiana, both of whom are vociferous defenders of Mr Trump.

-Republican Whip Steve Scalise said Mrs Pelosi was trying to cover up facts she didn’t want the public to know and Mr Jordan and Mr Banks were raising important questions.”
+Republican Whip Steve Scalise said Ms Pelosi was trying to cover up facts she didn’t want the public to know and insisted Mr Jordan and Mr Banks were raising important questions.

-Mr Jordan accused Democrats of not being willing to have a strong security presence after they endorsed Black Lives Matter protests, which is a repeat of what he has said in the past of Democrats normalising violence.
+Mr Jordan accused Democrats of not being willing to have a strong security presence after they endorsed Black Lives Matter protests; a repeat of what he has said in the past about Democrats normalising violence.

 “When you spend a year talking about defunding the police and actually defunding the police, it’s kind of hard to have more police here,” Mr Jordan said.

-One of Mrs Pelosi’s initial choices was fellow Republican Rep Liz Cheney, who voted to impeach Trump.
-She was subsequently replaced as Republican conference chairwoman by Rep Elise Stefanik, who criticized Pelosi.
+One of Mrs Pelosi’s initial choices was fellow Republican Rep Liz Cheney, who also voted to impeach Trump.
+She was subsequently replaced as Republican conference chairwoman by Rep Elise Stefanik, who has previously criticised Ms Pelosi.

-“She’s an authoritarian who has broken the people’s House,” Mrs Stefanik said of Mrs Pelosi.
+“She’s an authoritarian who has broken the people’s House,” Ms Stefanik said of Ms Pelosi.
 “She is a lame duck speaker and everyone knows it.”

 “This is the only situation in the history of a select committee by a speaker to try to pre-determine what can be asked and what the results can take place,” he said.

-Mr Nehls laid into Mr Kinzinger and Mrs Cheney for being on the committee and their frequent criticisms of Mr Trump.
+Mr Nehls laid into Mr Kinzinger and Ms Cheney, both for being on the committee and for their frequent criticisms of Mr Trump.

 “The only so-called Republicans on the committee are on the committee to grandstand and attack the former president because of their own personal vendettas,” he said.
 “Those Pelosi Republicans are not interested in the truth.
 They’re interested in getting even.”